gromero/notes/README.md

-This is an example of two things: 1) how `vsldoi` works and 2) how a 128-bit vector can be populated out of two different 64-bit general purpose registers using a VSX merge operation.
+This is an example of two things: 1) how `vsldoi` works and 2) how a 128-bit vector can be populated out of two different 64-bit general purpose registers using the VSX merge operation `xxmrghd`.
 The merge operation, although a Vector-Scalar, can operate over Vector registers since VSX and VMX registers overlap.

 How `vsldoi` works is clear after inspecting the shift operations over a vector: